fpereiro/gotoB/readme.md

 }
 ```

+### Summary

 And that, in a nutshell, is how gotoв works:

-1. Object literals generate HTML and CSS.
+1. Views are functions that return object literals (liths) to generate HTML.
-2. The global store takes care of our state & data.
+2. The global store centralizes all of the state.
 3. Events perform all actions, including updating the global store.
-4. Reactive elements are event listeners that return object literals and are automatically updated when a relevant part of the store changes.
+4. Views depend on parts of the store and are automatically updated whenever the relevant part of the store changes.
+5. Views can contain DOM elements that can call events.

 ## API reference

+Before reading this section, it is recommended that you read the [introduction](#introduction).

 ### The gotoв object